 Protective orders are primarily used in domestic violence or stalking cases.
 While you may believe that the court should not have issued a protective order against you, it is important to follow the instructions in the protective order.
 If you were arrested for violating a protective order, you should consult with our experienced Philadelphia violation of protective orders lawyers.

-The Law Offices of Lloyd Long are prepared to help you defend against prosecution for violating a protective order.
+The Liberty Law Team are prepared to help you defend against prosecution for violating a protective order.
 Our firm understands that a protective order can be erroneously issued, and we are here to stand with you.
 We avoid taking a high volume of cases so that we can dedicate an adequate amount of time and resources to every client’s case.
-To schedule a free case review, call The Law Offices of Lloyd Long at (215) 302-0171.
+To schedule a free case review, call The Liberty Law Team at (215) 826-3314.

 Pennsylvania Protection from Abuse Order Laws